UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

               tree_method='exact', validate_parameters=1, verbosity=None)
 ```

-Notes: Next, we building a model and train our model using the labels we
+Notes: Next, we build a model and train our model using the labels we
 already have.

 Ignore this output here.
-It’s just explaining what’s going
+It’s just explaining what’s going on in the
-on in the model which we will explain soon.
+model which we will explain soon.

 ---